 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-Given the complexity of these requirements, it is advisable to review your situation comprehensively and seek expert guidance.
-For more detailed information on related immigration relief options and procedural nuances, visit our immigration law resource center.
+Given the intricate nature of these eligibility criteria and the significant consequences involved, it is highly recommended to conduct a comprehensive review of your immigration and criminal history with qualified legal counsel.
+For further insights into related immigration relief options and procedural details, please visit our immigration law resource center.

 4. Application Process